MITgcm/MITgcm/doc/utilities/utilities.rst

 gluemncbig
 ----------

 This command line script is part of MITgcmutils and provides a convenient method for stitching together NetCDF files into a single file covering the model domain.
 Be careful though - the resulting files can get very large.

-.. program-output:: gluemncbig --help
+.. program-output:: ../utils/python/MITgcmutils/scripts/gluemncbig --help